radubm1/Fast_R_CNN_Object_detection/README.md

 | Keras H5 format         | a lightweight alternative to the SavedModel format, supported by the Keras API |
 | low-level TF API models | Custom models built and based on concrete Python functions                     |

 The code uses the TensorFlow Hub library to load a pre-trained object detection SavedModel from the specified module_handle.
-The model used in this code is the Faster R-CNN with Inception ResNet V2 architecture trained on the COCO dataset:
+The model used in this code is the Faster R-CNN with Inception ResNet V2 architecture trained on the COCO dataset.
+Here's how it works:

+Feature Extraction: The RPN shares convolutional layers with the main detection network.
+These layers extract key features from every pixel in the image, creating feature maps.

+Anchor Boxes and Prediction:  For each location on the feature map, the RPN considers multiple anchor boxes with different sizes, aspect ratios, and scales.
+It predicts whether each anchor box contains an object (binary classification) and refines the box's position (bounding box regression).

+Reducing Redundancy: Since many anchor boxes overlap, a technique called Non-Maximum Suppression (NMS) removes redundant proposals, keeping only the most promising ones.

+Region of Interest: The remaining proposals, representing potential object locations, are then passed to the Region of Interest (ROI) stage.
+This stage functions similarly to Fast R-CNN for final object detection.

+Ultimately, the code invokes the run_detector() function, passing it the loaded detector model and the downloaded image path, in order to carry out object detection and show the outcomes.
+A partial recognition of the vegetables from the original photo is the result of the code, as seen in the next image:

 ![alt "Vegetables detection results based on TensorFlow object detection algorithm"](https://github.com/radubm1/Fast_R_CNN_Object_detection/blob/main/image.png?raw=true)